5 AI Project Foundations

 For more readings on Data Management go to The 6 Primary Components of Asset Centric Projects.

 Once we have identified the system of data we figure out its “state” or grade on 2 levels.
-One is the data in itself and another is how it fits to the AI initiative.
-While it may be excellent for their current needs, it may not be acceptable for the AI requirements.
-I usually provide Red,Yellow,Green with context so that the customer understands the assessment of the data and gap analysis to good or Green.
-The strategy is how we as a team move to address this gap if it exists.
-Quick example, metadata may not be standardized and descriptions may be missing, there may be too much technical debt that needs to be cleaned up.
-I worked with multiple IoT systems that alone did their job but when they needed to be moved to the target for actionable data we had transformation on 2 and the rest did not pass the data requirements.
+One is the system in itself and another is how it fits to the AI initiative.
+While it may be excellent for their current needs, it may not be acceptable for the AI requirements or use cases.
+I usually provide Red,Yellow,Green with context so that the customer understands the assessment of the architecture system & data and gap analysis to good or Green.
+The System Strategy is how we as a team take actions to address this gap if it exists.
+Quick example, metadata may not be standardized and descriptions may be missing, there may be too much technical debt that needs to be cleaned up, the model may not work or be flexible enough for new requirements.
+I worked with multiple systems that alone did their job but when data needed to be moved to the target for actionable data we had transformation on 2 and the rest did not pass the data requirements.

 There are many debts: ie.